MikroElektronika/mikrosdk_click_v2/clicks/leddriver14/details.md

 ---
-# LED Driver 14 click
+# LED Driver 14 Click

 > LED Driver 14 Click is a compact add-on board that simplifies the control of multiple LEDs.
 This board features the BD18337EFV-M, a reliable four-channel constant current LED driver from Rohm Semiconductor.
 It is powered by an external power supply in the range of 5.5V to 20V, providing a maximum output current of 150mA per channel.
 The BD18337EFV-M also comes with the possibility for up to 3 LEDs in series on its output OUTx pin and built-in energy sharing control, selectable operational mode, and multiple built-in protection functions that protect the circuit during abnormalities.
 This Click board™ is ideal for LED rear lamps (turn/stop), fog lamps, and turn signals for automotive applications.